eserengo/Portfolio-setup/README.md

 Web Browser (e.g. Firefox, Chrome, Edge).

 Setup:

--using git command line:
-  if you are using the git command line, please use this command in your terminal.
-    git clone git@github.com:eserengo/Portfolio-setup.git
+-using git command line: if you are using the git command line, please use this command in your terminal: git clone git@github.com:eserengo/Portfolio-setup.git

--using the GitHub Desktop:
-  if you are using the desktop version of github, please  click on the green "code" button and click on "Open with GitHub Desktop".
+-using the GitHub Desktop: if you are using the desktop version of github, please  click on the green "code" button and click on "Open with GitHub Desktop".

 Install:
 Install the linters in your local environment to mantain your code clean.

-Usage.
+Usage:
 Run tests.
 Deployment.